M. Josiah Twiselton

 Hi, I'm Josiah, the founder of Off Beat Therapy.
 Off Beat Therapy exists to provide an alternative option to mainstream counselling services; somewhere that goes beyond ‘friendly’ or ‘inclusive’.
 I aim to provide a space where every aspect of you is visible and welcomed.

-I specialise in working with those who, due to their identity, feel uncomfortable, unsafe or unwelcome in society.
+I specialise in working with those who feel uncomfortable, unsafe or unwelcome in society.
 This could involve those who face discrimination in their day-to-day lives, have experienced hate crimes or abuse, or who have had previous negative experiences of therapy.
-I also work extensively with trans and queer clients, as well as autistic clients.
+I particularly work extensively with trans, queer and/or autistic clients but work across all identities and experiences.

-If you're someone who worries that parts of your identity will either be an ‘elephant in the room’, or all a counsellor can focus on, I hope to provide an alternative experience where you can feel comfortable discussing these matters at the depth you need to.
-Your identity may be a central topic to our work, or you may wish to focus on other things.
+If you're someone who worries that parts of your identity will either be an ‘elephant in the room’, or all a counsellor can focus on, I hope to provide something different.
+An opportunity to discuss these matters at the depth you need to.
+Your identity may be a central topic to our work, or you may wish to focus on other things, with the knowledge that your therapist can hold the impact of your identity in mind.

 I bring a deep understanding of the experience of being ‘other’ in society, as well as a background working with minoritised and marginalised communities.
 Some free or lower-cost sessions are available, please see below.